SBP-Cookbooks/sbp_mcafee/README.md

 Requirements
 ------------
-The cookbook depends on the windows-cookbook, the client should be managed from an EPO server
+The cookbook depends on the windows cookbook, the client should be managed from an EPO server

 Attributes